-The Performance Development Process in Clause 29 provides an important opportunity for Employees to develop skills and progress their careers, recognise Employee achievement and the expected professional behaviours of a VPS Employee.
+Clause 31 of the Agreement provides an important opportunity for Employees to develop skills and progress their careers, recognise Employee achievement and the expected professional behaviours of a VPS Employee.
 It is also an opportunity to clarify roles and performance expectations.
-Clause 29 provides the framework through which the performance and learning and development of Employees can be planned, managed and reviewed throughout the Performance Cycle.
-It also provides the means for eligible Employees to achieve progression or receive a top of grade or value range payment based on achieving agreed Progression Criteria.
+Clause 31 of the Agreement provides the framework through which the performance and learning and development of Employees can be planned, managed and reviewed throughout the Performance Cycle.
+It also provides the means for eligible Employees to achieve progression or receive a top of Grade or Value Range payment based on achieving agreed Progression Criteria.
 All Employees must participate in the Performance Cycle, including the development of performance plans and participation in performance discussions and reviews during the Performance Cycle.

-To be eligible for progression or top of grade or value range payment an Employee must have been assessed as having met their Progression Criteria at the End of Cycle Performance Review and not otherwise be excluded based on ineligibility provisions under clause 29.5 or 29.6 of the Agreement.
+To be eligible for progression or top of Grade or Value Range payment an Employee must have been assessed as having met their Progression Criteria at the End of Cycle Performance Review and not otherwise be excluded based on ineligibility provisions under clause 31.4 or 31.5 of the Agreement.

-Employees assessed as having met their Progression Criteria will progress to the next progression step (VPS Grades 1 to 4 and equivalent classifications within adaptive structures), receive a progression amount (VPS Grades 5 to 7 and equivalent classifications within adaptive structures) or be paid a top of grade or value range payment in lieu of progression for Employees already at the top of their grade or value range.
+Employees assessed as having met their Progression Criteria will progress to the next progression step or be paid a top of Grade or Value Range payment in lieu of progression for Employees already at the top of their Grade or Value Range.

-Relevant provisions of the VPS Agreement
+Relevant provisions of the Agreement

-Clause 29 - Performance Development and Progression within a Value Range
+Clause 31 - Performance Development and Progression within a Value Range